SampleSizeShop/JavaStatistics/src/edu/cudenver/bios/power/test/paper/README.txt

 All required thirdparty libraries are included in the GLIMMPSEresults.zip distribution.
-License information for the supporting libraries is included with each library in thirdparty directory.
+License information for the supporting libraries is included with each library in the thirdparty directory.

 -----------------------------------------------------